-Restoration of this site has the potential to provide significant new areas of wetland habitats to increase the overall resource and in doing so contribute to aspirations for these habitats over a 50 year time frame, as per the Trent Valley Biodiversity Opportunity Mapping Project.
+Restoration of this site has the potential to provide significant new areas of wetland habitats to increase the overall resource and in doing so contribute to aspirations for these habitats over a 50-year time frame, as per the Trent Valley Biodiversity Opportunity Mapping Project.
 The approach to restoration across this site and the other sites in the Collingham and Besthorpe area should ideally be co-ordinated through a Master-planning process, or similar, to ensure that opportunities are maximised.

 Restoration should seek to maximise the extent of target habitat(s) and avoid habitat packing, where small areas of lots of habitats are packed into the site.
+Proposals should instead focus on maximising the biodiversity benefits from larger areas of priority habitat.
 Priority should be given to wetland/open habitats rather than woodland.
 Given the proximity of the site to reedbeds at Langford Lowfields, Besthorpe and Cromwell quarries, reedbed would be an appropriate habitat at this location for at least part of the restoration, although there are also opportunities to deliver Floodplain Grazing Marsh to augment the existing area of this habitat at Besthorpe Meadow SSSI.